qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 size, a width, a rotation, an opacity or a color property, it has an :guilabel:`Assistant...` option that helps you change how the data is applied to the parameter for each feature.
-Basically, QGIS will scale a range of input values over a range of output values, and render each feature with their corresponding ouput value.
+Basically, QGIS will scale a range of input values over a range of output values, and render each feature with their corresponding output value.

 The assistant allows you to: